lmleopold/Ohmyfood/readme.md

 The main goal of this project website is to master Scss and BEM, as well as CSS animations and transitions.

-The code had to be made of pure HTML5 and CSS3 without any framework (bootstrap, tailwind…) nor preprocessor (sass).

-Checkout here for more details about the technical specifications and mockups of this project :
+Checkout here for more details about the technical specifications:
 * [technical_sepcifications]( /specificationsTechniques_maquettes/DW-P3-Brief-creatif-Ohmyfood!.pdf)
+and mockups of this project :
 * [mockup_Acceuil]( specificationsTechniques_maquettes/Accueil.png)
 * [mockup_ALaFrançaise]( specificationsTechniques_maquettes/Menu-Alafrancaise.png)
 * [mockup_LaNoteEnchantée]( specificationsTechniques_maquettes/Menu-lanoteenchantee.png)